openforis/sepal-doc/docs/source/cli/ofgt.rst

 Open Foris Geospatial Toolkit
 =============================

 The Open Foris Geospatial Toolkit (OFGT) is a collection of prototype command-line utilities for the processing of geographical data.
 The tools can be divided into stand-alone programmes and scripts.
-They have been tested mainly in Ubuntu Linux environment, although they can be used with other Linux distros, macOS, and MS Windows (Cywgin) as well.
+They have been tested mainly in the Ubuntu Linux environment, although they can be used with other Linux distros, macOS, and MS Windows (Cywgin) as well.
 Most of the stand-alone programmes use GDAL libraries and many of the scripts rely heavily on GDAL command-line utilities.

-The OFGT project started under the Open Foris Initiative in an effort to develop, share and support software tools and methods for multipurpose forest assessment, monitoring and reporting http://openforis.org.
-The initiative develops and supports innovative, easy-to-use tools needed to produce reliable, timely information on the state of forest resources and their uses.
+The OFGT project started under the Open Foris initiative in an effort to develop, share and support software tools and methods for multipurpose forest assessment, monitoring and reporting (see `Open Foris <http://openforis.org>`__.
+The initiative develops and supports innovative, easy-to-use tools needed to produce reliable, up-to-date information on the state of forest resources and their uses.
 The command-line tools aim to simplify the complex process of transforming raw satellite imagery for automatic image processing to produce valuable information.
 These tools contain radiometric harmonization, image segmentation and image arithmetic, as well as image statistics, feature extraction, and other image processing analysis.

 .. note::

-    The current version availalble on SEPAL is :code:`1.25.4`
+    The current version available in SEPAL is :code:`1.25.4`

 Available commands
 ------------------